 Read Next: Coolest Things to do in Hongdae

-Our first stop was Dore Dore, we noticed as we were walking down this street that there were TONS of dessert places.
+Our first stop and one of the sweetest things to do in Garosugil is Dore Dore.
+We noticed as we were walking down this street that there were TONS of dessert places.
 When we found Dore Dore there was literally a 3 story building across from us that was soley for wine and cheesecake.